ClaraCharriau/todo-app-service/README.md

 - Writing a RESTful service using annotations, supporting JSON requests and responses
 - Personnalized exceptions
 - Spring Data integration
-- Entities to Dto mapping
+- Entities to Dto mapping with Mapstruct
 - Unit testing with JUnit 5

 ### Get all Todos